legout/flowerpower/examples/data-etl-pipeline/README.md

 ## Troubleshooting

 - **`FileNotFoundError`**: Ensure you are in the correct directory and the `data/sales_data.csv` file exists.
-- **Redis Connection Error**: Make sure the Redis server is running before using the job queue.
 - **Permission Denied**: Check write permissions for the `data/processed/` directory.